polterguy/polterguy.github.io/documentation/magic.lambda.http/index.md

 The __[http.put]__, __[http.post]__ and __[http.patch]__ slots requires you to provide a __[payload]__
 or __[filename]__ argument that will be transferred to the endpoint as is.
-All 5 endpoints can (optionally) take a __[token]__ arguments, which will be transferred as a `Bearer Authorization` token to the endpoint in the HTTP Authorization header of your request.
-If you provide a __[filename]__ argument, this is assumed to be a file relatively existing within your _"/files/"_ folder somewhere.
+All 5 endpoints can (optionally) take a __[token]__ arguments, which will be transferred as a `Bearer Authorization` token to the endpoint in the `Authorization` header of your request.
+If you provide a __[filename]__ argument, this is assumed to be a file relatively found within your _"/files/"_ folder somewhere.
 Below is an example of retrieving the document found at the specified URL by creating an HTTP GET request.

 ```
 http.get:"https://google.com"
 ```

-The above will return in something resembling the following.
+The above will result in something resembling the following.

 ```
 http.get:int:200